Whiskers aren’t just adorable facial features on your cat. They actually serve several functions to help a cat survive and navigate daily life.

 Cats use their whiskers like how humans use rulers.
 The space that a cat’s cheek whiskers take up is approximately the same size as the cat’s body.

-You might notice a cat poking its head in and out of a hole.
-This behavior indicates that the cat’s using its whiskers to determine if it can fit inside the space.
+You might notice a cat poking their head in and out of a hole.
+This behavior indicates that cats are using their whiskers to determine if they can fit through the space.

-When a cat approaches an opening, the whiskers will feel around to determine if the area is big enough for the cat to fit inside.
-If the whiskers can’t fit without bending, it’ll deter a cat from entering.
+When a cat approaches an opening, the whiskers will feel around to determine if the area is big enough for the cat to pass through.
+If the whiskers can’t fit without bending, it’ll deter a cat from trying to enter.

-The whiskers themselves don’t have nerves in them, but they’re rooted in sensitive spots.
+The whiskers themselves don’t have nerves in them, but they’re rooted in sensitive and highly enervated deep pores.
 Therefore, when dust and debris land on the whiskers, cats will immediately shake their face to get rid of the particles.
 They’ll also know that the area isn’t safe for their eyes and will likely avoid moving forward.

-Whiskers can send air currents that bounce back when they hit a solid object.
+Whiskers can scent changes in air currents that bounce back when they hit a solid object.
 This ability helps cats to navigate dark spaces and avoid bumping into objects.

 The whiskers on a cat’s paws can also feel vibrations, which becomes helpful when prey is nearby.
-A cat may not be able to capture the prey within its field of vision, but the prey will have a challenging time bypassing the cat’s sensitive paw whiskers.
+A cat may not be able to capture the prey within their weak near vision, but the prey will have a challenging time bypassing the cat’s sensitive paw whiskers.

 Whiskers also move according to a cat’s feelings.
 For example, when the whiskers are in a relaxed state, they reflect the cat’s relaxed mood.
 If they’re straight and pointing out, it indicates that the cat’s feeling alert or curious.
 When cats become irritated or angry, they’ll pull their whiskers back against their face.

-Whiskers serve essential functions, so altering them can cause a lot of changes that your cat must get used to navigating.
-Your cat may have difficulty with spatial recognition and may act clumsier or have slower reaction times.
+Whiskers serve essential functions, so altering them can cause a lot of changes that your cat must get used to, especially while navigating.
+Your cat may have difficulty with spatial recognition and may act clumsier or have slower reaction times during activities like hunting, playing, or climbing.

 Cats are curious and stealthy by nature, and a lot of it has to do with their whiskers.
 Therefore, altering these whiskers can cause stress for cats because they won’t be able to do the usual cat-like things that they’re used to doing so effortlessly.